orourkedd/effects-as-data/README.md

 ```

 ### Second, test your business logic.
-Write a test for `getPeople` function that you are about to create.
-These tests can be used stand-alone or in any test runner like Jest, Mocha, etc.  There are a few ways to test `effects-as-data` functions demonstrated below.
-[See Working Code](https://github.com/orourkedd/effects-as-data-examples/blob/master/basic/functions.spec.js)
+Write a test for the `getPeople` function that you are about to create.
+Effects-as-data tests are compatible with any test runner like Jest, Mocha, etc.  For more on testing, see [Testing](#testing).

 Semantic test example:
 ```js